test-user-hubrise/website/src/content/general/en/apps.md

         - to: https://iikosoftware.com
           logo: iiko.png
           title: iiko
-          description: Over 30 000 businesses use iiko to automate every aspect of their operations. iiko is 100% cloud, easy to deploy and scale for single and multi-store businesses.
+          description: iiko is 100% cloud, easy to deploy and scale for single and multi-store businesses.
+Over 30 000 businesses use iiko to automate every aspect of their operations.
         - to: https://www.ikentoo.com
           logo: ikentoo-lightspeed.png
           title: iKentoo by LightSpeed
-          description: iKentoo is an iPad-based Point of Sales system for restaurants and hoteliers used worldwide.
+          description: iKentoo is an iPad and cloud Point of Sales system for restaurants and hoteliers.
 Acquired by Lightspeed, iKentoo will keep expanding to new international markets.
         - to: https://www.jdc.fr/caisse-enregistreuse
           logo: jdc.png
           title: Kezia II / JDC